alexeigud/robofriends/README.md

 # robofriends
-React app that grabs a couple of APIs and uses them in a persons database that a user may search through to narrow down their results
+React app that grabs an APIs and uses them in a persons database that a user may search through to narrow down their results

 API's used: RoboHash for the images of the robots